 As outlined by the ADA (American Dental Association), a dental emergency is a “potentially life-threatening situation requiring immediate treatment to stop ongoing tissue bleeding, alleviate severe pain or infection.”

 “Conditions include uncontrolled bleeding, cellulitis, or a diffuse soft-tissue bacterial infection with intraoral or extraoral swelling that potentially compromises the patient’s airway, or trauma involving facial bones that potentially compromises the patient’s airway.”

 As standard practice, our dental office adheres to the highest sanitary standards.
-Nonetheless, we are vigilant about wiping down areas and utilizing protective gear, increasing our efforts in the light of the COVID-19 outbreak, should we operate in emergency capacity for dental patients.
+Nonetheless, we are vigilant about wiping down areas and utilizing protective gear, increasing our efforts in the light of the COVID-19 outbreak, should we operate in an emergency capacity for dental patients.

 Caring for Your Oral Health at Home